Birth Father Rights in Massachusetts

 For answers to all your questions about birth father rights in Massachusetts, call 1-800-ADOPTION or request free adoption information online now.

-The following information will give you a basic idea of the most important birth father rights in Massachusetts.
+The following information will give you a basic idea of the most important birth father rights for adoption in Massachusetts.
 But you should always talk to your adoption specialist or a MA adoption attorney about your individual situation, as the information in this article is not legal advice.

 No two relationships are alike.
 American Adoptions has worked with birth mothers who have been in any kind of relationship with the birth father of their baby, including those who were: